Sage/streamlinejs/README.md

   to write by hand anyway if you were coding directly with callbacks.
 There is no real overhead.
 The transformation engine just saves you some headaches.

-A word of caution: this is **experimental code**.
-Unit test suites need to be expanded and experimentation with real projects have only just started (with good results so far).
-So you can play with it but don't use it for production code yet.

-If you're interested by how the genesis of this idea, you can read [the tale of Harry](http://bjouhier.wordpress.com/2011/01/09/asynchronous-javascript-the-tale-of-harry/).
+If you're interested by the genesis of this idea, you can read [the tale of Harry](http://bjouhier.wordpress.com/2011/01/09/asynchronous-javascript-the-tale-of-harry/).

 Writing _streamlined_ code
 ==========================